Bendoman/GE1-2024/README.md

 This deviation from correct physics appears to be because godot applies a linear damp to falling objects. <br>
 ![image](https://github.com/user-attachments/assets/4e4490e6-a6c6-4cb6-96d2-efdfeef5d24f)

 Setting this to 0 resolves the majority of the disparity.
-The custom physics node is still very slightly more accurate as shown below.
+The custom physics node is still very slightly more accurate as shown below. <br>
 ![image](https://github.com/user-attachments/assets/37f43091-3b17-4087-81cf-77037a7ec319)